 3. Advanced logs and traces

-Combines logs, metrics, and traces into a unified view for faster root cause analysis and troubleshooting.
+By combining logs, metrics, and traces in a single view, Middleware accelerates root cause analysis and troubleshooting across distributed systems.

 Middleware and AWS CloudWatch integration